Thinking about building your own king platform bed with storage? Check out this project where I show you how I built my own with lots of storage!

 I’ve been wanting to build a platform bed with storage for a while, so that’s what I decided to tackle this week.
-In my design I made it not only modular so it’s easy to assembly and take a part when I want to move it, but it also has lots of storage.
+In my design I made it not only modular so it’s easy to assembly and take a part when I want to move the platform bed frame, but it also has lots of storage.

 Four drawers along the front, and six open shelves along the sides.
 Then on the inside are two drawers for long term storage items such as winter clothes during the summer or visa versa.
 Let me show you the process on how I built it.

 I designed the bed so that a King could be built from five sheets of plywood.
 I used my Armor workbench to move the first sheet onto my workbench then got started with breaking it down with my Triton tracksaw.
-I’ll go ahead and warn you now that it’s a lot of pieces but I have a set of plans with a full cutlist which drastically speeds up the process.
+I’ll go ahead and warn you now that it’s a lot of pieces but I have a set of Platform Bed with Storage DIY Plans with a full cut-list which drastically speeds up the process.

 After breaking down my first sheet, I decided to paint my remaining sheets before cutting the rest.
 This also sped up the process since it’s quicker to paint an entire sheet than lots and lots of small parts.